tiagoporto/generator-swill-boilerplate/README.md

 $ gulp build
 ```

+### BrowserSync

-If you will work with dinamic files like .php its necessary make changes in gulpfile.js to BrowserSync
+If you will work with dinamic files like .php, it's necessary make changes in gulpfile.js to BrowserSync works

 Remove the lines
 ```